Beta Reader Information

 2. Was there any part that stuck out to you as odd, rough, or wrong?

 - Again, this could be as simple as “It seemed well worded, I enjoyed it, and found no errors.”
-Or you can go into great detail on how the character arc being off, how you don’t like the drinking, swearing, lifestyle choices of characters, and what not.
+Or you can go into great detail on how the character arc is off, how you don’t like the drinking, swearing, lifestyle choices of characters, and what not... that won't change, but I appreciate the feedback.

-- Though, Newsflash: sometimes I don’t like it either, but they are their own being, and if every character were like me in values, lifestyle, and beliefs, it a) wouldn’t be realistic and b) would get old very fast.
+- Newsflash: sometimes I don’t like it either, but they are their own individual, and if every character were like me in values, lifestyle, and beliefs, it a) wouldn’t be realistic and b) would get old very fast.

 3. Was their something that you absolutely loved... or hated?